 The Denise Stennis Awards pay tribute to the memory of Denise Stennis, a community leader, mentor, friend and a founding member of the Breakin' It Down conference.
 Well- known and regarded in the metropolitan Chicago nonprofit community, Denise served a number of social benefit, educational and cultural organizations.
 She directly influenced countless nonprofit decision-makers, fundraising volunteers, and the work as well as careers of many Chicago area development professionals.
 Denise wrote: “I use the word serve as a description of my responsibilities to the nonprofit community.
 I do not take that responsibility lightly.
 My love and faith in mankind is a driving force in my commitment to the profession and to those non-profits I have been fortunate to work with.”
 We honor her dedication to advancing racial equity and expanding opportunity to diverse communities and professionals in the nonprofit, philanthropy, and fundraising field.

-PLEASE NOTE: Submissions automatically constitute approval for Breakin it Down to use the information for promotional activities.
-The individual and organization selected for the Denise Stennis Awards may be featured in various promotional materials.
+PLEASE NOTE: Submissions and acceptance of award automatically constitute approval for Breakin it Down to use the information for promotional activities.
+The individual and organization selected for the Denise Stennis Awards may be featured in various promotional materials, without compensation.
 Photos and quotes may be displayed for promotional purposes including social media, website, electronic, and printed materials.

 The Denise Stennis Awards are open to all nonprofit, philanthropy, and fundraising professionals and nonprofit organizations serving under-represented and underserved communities in the Chicago area.
 Nominations may be made by anyone, e.g., the organization of the candidate, community members, funders, or members of any of the Breakin it Down partner organizations.
 Individuals and organizations may also be self-nominated.
-During their term service, BID Committee members are not eligible for nomination and cannot submit nominations or write supporting letters.
+During their term service, BID Committee members are not eligible for nomination .

 Nominators should review the following criteria to determine if the candidate is eligible for nomination: